Birth, marriage, and death indices for Port Hope and Hope Township

 taken from the local newspapers (1832-2009)

-A special thanks to Walt Sammis of Florida, who, in 2011, discovered the "lost" 1928-1954 issues, stored in the basement of Cobourg's Northumberland Today building.
-One hundred three bound volumes (image right) were acquired and microfilmed through the efforts of Sun Media's Darlene Robertson, Port Hope Library's historian Lori Stephenson and the financial aid of Cameco Corporation.
+Thanks are extended to Barbara Trumper, Shirley Horner, Bill Hubbs, Allan Mackenzie, and Lori-Anne Simpson for helping us with endless transcribing periods at the Library.
+A special thanks goes to Walt Sammis of Florida, who, in 2011, tracked the believed "lost" 1928-1954 issues (image right) to the basement of Cobourg's Northumberland Today building, which was up for sale, the bound volumes' future uncertain.
+These were acquired and microfilmed through the efforts of Sun Media's Darlene Robertson, Port Hope Library's Lori Stephenson, and the financial aid of Cameco Corporation.

 1832-1899 (3,898 entries)